Tanjingw/academic-kickstart1/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: School of Economics
+role:  Department of Economics

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Henan University
+- name: University of Copenhagen
   url:

 # Short bio (displayed in user profile at end of posts)